Batganga/LNATS/GitCoin_Campaign.md

 In the following statement, you will find the activities and events that was held during the course of May to July 2020 from a number of participants (list below) who all engaged in the Bitfwd GitCoin Grant Campaign 2020.

 Libra News and Talks was created and is headed by a member of the Sydney Crypto Society.
-Who has specifically chosen to participate in the BitFwd Gitcoin Grant Campaign as a member seeking investment, alliances and partnerships, while also using the opportunity to grow and expand the project
+Who has specifically chosen to participate in the BitFwd Gitcoin Grant Campaign, as a member seeking investment, alliances and partnerships, while also using the opportunity to grow and expand the project from engaging with the projects in the campaign.